umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/block-editor/block-list-editor.md

 Building Custom Views for Block representations in Backoffice is the same for all Block Editors.
 [Read about building a Custom View for Blocks here](build-custom-view-for-blocks.md)

-## Creating Blocklist programmatically
+## Creating BlockList programmatically

 In this example, we will be creating some Block List objects under the `People` property in the `Home` Document Type.
 The `People` property implements a Block List Data Type where a `Person` Document Type can be created.
 The `Person` Document Type has two properties - `user_name` and `user_email`.

-The approach to saving Blocklist content programmatically is similar to Nested Content - though the JSON schema is a bit different.
+The approach to saving BlockList content programmatically is as follows:

 The JSON object we will pass into the `People` property will look like this: